miking-lang/miking/README.md

 utest addi 1 2 with 3 in
 ()
 ```
-Checkes that the addition of `1` and `2` is in fact `3`.
+checkes that the addition of `1` and `2` is in fact `3`.
 Typically when you develop MCore programs, you do not use the `print` function.
 Instead, you write unit tests directly, and then leave the units tests as is directly after your function.
 By doing so, you test your code, write regression tests, and document the informal semantics of your program directly.
 We strongly encourage you to develop your MCore programs this way.

 ### Functions